Dominik Eberle: Las Vegas Raiders

-After going undrafted in the 2020 NFL Draft, Eberle was signed to the practice squad for the Las Vegas Raiders.
+After going undrafted in the 2020 NFL draft, Eberle was signed to the practice squad for the Las Vegas Raiders.

-Carolina Panthers
+Carolina Panthers (first stint)

 In 2021, Eberle would join the Carolina Panthers practice squad.
 After being cut and resigned again, Eberle was ultimately cut again from the Panthers.

 Houston Texans

 Ahead of week 16, Houston Texans kicker Kaʻimi Fairbairn was placed on the COVID-19 restricted list, and in anticipation, the Texans signed Eberle to their practice squad.
 On December 26, 2021, Fairbairn was unable to return to the team and Eberle was promoted to debut in his first NFL game against the Los Angeles Chargers.
 He was released on January 5, 2022.

 Carolina Panthers (second stint)

 On January 8, 2022, Eberle was signed to the Carolina Panthers practice squad.

 Green Bay Packers

 On February 22, 2022, Eberle signed with the Green Bay Packers.
 On June 14, he was released.